v4-adi/dandelion/.github/ISSUE_TEMPLATE.md

 #### Debug output

 Please post the output of adb logcat.
 The log should begin with the start of Diaspora for Android and include all the steps it takes to reproduce the problem.
+IMPORTANT: In-App debug log must be activated and the app restarted first!

 ````
 adb logcat -s com.github.dfa.diaspora_android